 - Or do you ever find yourself uncomfortable with physical intimacy with your partner?

-In the next article in the series “Healthy happy relationships need trust” we’ll discuss how attachment styles are based on, and drive our ability to trust and how that trust is so interwoven with physical intimacy.
-Also, we are all concerned about emotional fulfillment and how do we do it in through different attachment styles.
+In the next article in the series “Healthy relationships need trust” we’ll discuss how attachment styles are based on and drive our ability to trust and how that trust is so interwoven with physical intimacy.
+Also, we are all concerned about emotional fulfillment and how do we do it through different attachment styles.